-There comes a time in every man's life when he catches himself staring down his own reflection in the mirror, an image he now barely recognizes looking back, both of whom wondering where all the years have gone...
+There comes a time in every man's life when he catches himself staring down his own reflection in the mirror, an image he barely recognizes looking back, both wondering where all the years went...

 For me, it was abundantly clear.
 It all went to my gut.